 Our firm has a dedication to standing up for motorcyclists with life-changing injuries, as we know how a crash can alter your future in a single moment.
 We believe that injured motorcyclists deserve every penny they need to cover their losses, and we will do everything in our power to obtain maximum compensation for you that the law allows.

 Lalande Personal Injury Lawyers represents motorcyclists and has been doing so since 2003.
 No matter how safely you ride, you might end up in the hospital with a catastrophic injury, and you are rightfully worried about your health, finances, and future.
 We allow you to focus on your physical recovery while our law firm handles the legal side of things.

 If you suffered injuries in a motorcycle accident and need help seeking compensation, call us to see if we’re the right firm to handle your case.

 Lalande Personal Injury Lawyers can help you recover compensation for present or future medical expenses that OHIP will not cover, your lost income and wages, and other associated costs to help protect you, your family and significantly improve your ability to reach maximum recovery.
-Call us toll-free today, no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / Burlington area at 905-333-8888 of fill in a contact form on our website today.
-Our personal injury lawyers would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights and your options concerning your motorcycle accident related injuries and losses.
+Call us toll-free today, no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / Burlington area at 905-333-8888.
+Alternatively, you can fill in a confidential contact form on our website and our motorcycle intake clerk will get right back to you.
+Our Hamilton motorcycle injury lawyers would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights and your options concerning your motorcycle accident related injuries and losses.